| [ Introduction | Knowledge

 affairs of Canada.
 Its responsibilities included immigration, conservation,

+and development of natural resources.
 Dirty Thirties: Term referring to the Great Depression in

 Canada from 1929 until 1939.
 Western Canada's economy had massive